Daisuke Igarashi: Themes

 Igarashi aims to show the beauty of different aspects of nature in his work.
 With Children of the Sea, he focused on showing the depth and greatness of the sea: "The movement, the sounds, everything about it draws you in.
 Those are the sorts of things that captivated me."
 While growing up, he didn't live by the seaside and his inspiration mostly come from vacation in Okinawa.
 After having started to work on the manga, he himself moved from the mountains to the seaside.
 He is known for drawing plants and animals with a lot of realism as well as for his "maximalist" spreads showing panoramic landscape views.

 Many of his works deal with spiritual themes and folklore.
 For Witches, he did research around Japanese festivals that have similarities all across Japan and mythology that has similarities all across the world.
 He states: "Maybe that, a long time ago, there was a sort of community that used to share a similar way of thinking, across the world."
 Saru is loosely adapted from the classic Chinese novel Journey to the West.

-Most of Igarashi's human characters are often drawn in a simple and sketched way in order to differentiate them from detailed backgrounds and accounts of nature.
-He has claimed that he is much less interested in depicting humans than nature.
 Most of his human protagonists are girls or women.
 He reasons that femininity is connected with nature and that drawing cute female characters gives his work a bigger mass appeal.
 In Witches, he draws on mythology and fairy tales around femininity to show different women being ostracized or excluded from society by patriarchy.

-Drawing process
+He has stated that Children of the Sea, despite being published in a seinen magazine, was drawn with a female readership in mind.

+Visual style and drawing process

+Most of Igarashi's human characters are often drawn in a simple and sketched way in order to differentiate them from detailed backgrounds and accounts of nature.
+He has claimed that he is much less interested in depicting humans than nature.

 Unusually for the manga industry, he draws without assistants.
 After creating a pencil sketch, he starts his inking process with a maru pen and fills in details with a ballpoint pen.
 Often he draws landscapes directly with a ballpoint pen without a previous pencil sketch.
 He draws sound words with a brush pen.
 At the end, he attaches screentone and scratches light effects into the screentone or uses it to make the focal point of a drawing stand out.